The curse of isotropy: from principal components to principal subspaces: Model selection

-Replacing $2\frac{\ln n}{n}$ with $\varphi = \frac{4n-4}{\lrp{n-\frac{p(p+3)}{2}}^2 - 1}$ in the proof of Thm.~\ref{appthm:releigengap}, we finally get the result that $\delta(n) = 2 - 2 \exp\lrp{\varphi} + 2\sqrt{\exp\lrp{2\varphi} - \exp\lrp{\varphi}}$. \end{proof} Contrary to the other criteria (Thm~\ref{appthm:releigengap}, Prop.~\ref{appprop:releigengap_North} and Prop.~\ref{appprop:releigengap_AIC}), this threshold depends on the dimension $p$.
-Therefore, we plot it for several $p$ in Fig.~\ref{appfig:releigengap_curves}.
-We can see that this relative eigengap converges to the AIC for large $n$, but is higher than the one with the BIC~\eqref{appeq:releigengap_BIC} when the number of samples is close to the number of model parameters.
-We also test this condition on the same real datasets as in Fig.~\ref{fig:releigengap_UCI} and report the results in Fig.~\ref{appfig:releigengaps_real}.
+\end{proof} Contrary to the other criteria (Thm~\ref{appthm:releigengap}, Proposition~\ref{appprop:releigengap_North} and Proposition~\ref{appprop:releigengap_AIC}), this threshold depends on the dimension $p$.
+Therefore, we plot it for several $p$ in Fig~\ref{fig:releigengap_curves}.
+We can see that this relative eigengap converges to the AIC for large $n$, but is {larger} than the one with the BIC~\eqref{appeq:releigengap_BIC} when the number of samples is close to the number of model parameters.
+We also test this condition on the same real datasets as in Fig~\ref{fig:releigengap_UCI} and report the results in Fig~\ref{appfig:releigengaps_real}.
 We see that many eigenvalue pairs are ill-defined, especially in high-dimensional datasets where those are even more numerous than with the BIC.